Fangning-USC/ResumeParser/README.md

 # ResumeParser
-Gather all the information from a Resume.
+The most robust Resume paser which gathers all the information from a Resume.

 Follow the Example.ipynb to generate the dictionary which stores all the information of a Resume.